What do the economies of the digital age look like, whether mature, developing or emerging?

 National Technology Officer, Microsoft Canada

 John Weigelt leads Microsoft Canada’s strategic policy and technology efforts.
-In this role, Mr. Weigelt helps business and governments innovate with technology while avoiding the unintended consequences that might arise.
-He leads Canadian outreach for Economic Development, Privacy, Security, Critical Infrastructure Protection, Government 3.0, Accessibility, Environmental Sustainability and Interoperability.
+Mr. Weigelt helps individuals and organizations across Canada innovate with technology while avoiding the unintended consequences that might arise.
+He leads Canadian outreach for a variety of technology policies including: Economic Development, Privacy, Security, Government 3.0, Accessibility, AI ethics and Interoperability.
+He also leads Microsoft Canada’s Responsible AI program and was one of the authors of Canada’s National Standard on Ethics in the Design and Use of Automated Decision Systems.

 Minister of Technology, Innovation and Citizens’ Services, Province of British Columbia